 In Africa, pepper of paradise is used for its aphrodisiac virtues in the same way as ginger.
 Healers also appreciate it to treat pain and fight against fatigue.
 As early as antiquity, the Greeks and Romans appreciated pepper of paradise for its stimulating and digestive greens.

-Offered in a resealable hermetic bag, my pepper of paradise should preferably be kept away from light and humidity.
+Offered in an airtight resealable bag, my pepper of paradise should preferably be kept away from light and humidity.

 Origin of this pepper Africa, Ethiopia

-Other names for Pepper of Paradise Maniguette pepper
+Other names for pepper of paradise Pepper maniguette

 Pepper of paradise: is it spicy?
-Yes, even if it is a fake pepper, it has quite pungent notes.
+Yes, even if it is a false pepper, it has quite pungent notes.